BlinkID/blinkid-ui-ios/README.md

 extension ViewController: MBBlinkDelegate {

     func didStartScanning() {
-        // When scanning starts you will be notified once the scanning starts thorugu this method }
+        // When scanning starts you will be notified through this method }

     func didScanEntireDocument(recognitionResult: MBRecognitionResult, successFrame: UIImage?) {